 She took the gold ring and carefully folded it again and again inside the front page then stuffed it into a waiting envelope.
 It bulged so much that the gum had trouble sticking but she didn’t care.
 Now that she had George on her side, she knew that it would get there no matter what.
 It was his job.

 “Here, take this to him and tell him that this is THE END.
 In my mind, he’s the man who never was.
 There’s no room for him in my head anymore.”

-From within her clenched fist the letter dropped – all rumpled, damp and disheveled.
+From within her clenched fist the letter dropped – all rumpled, damp and dishevelled.
 It was too important to be put with all the others.
-So he put it inside his jacket until the time came to honor the trust she had placed in him.
+So he put it inside his jacket until the time came to honour the trust she had placed in him.